-H&S Speech Pathology have temporarily closed our books and will not be taking new referrals until October/November 2022.
+H&S Speech Pathology have temporarily closed our books and will not be taking new referrals at this time.
 We will update when we are open and accepting new referrals again.

 H&S Speech Pathology Welcomes You